thomdec/neosex_melanargia/diversity_divergence.md

 contig1 100 150 1   1   1
 ```

-Filtered VCFs were created with [gIMble repo](https://github.com/DRL/gimbleprep) (see [Variant calling](variant_calling_and_filtering.md)).
+Filtered VCFs were created with [gimbleprep](https://github.com/LohseLab/gimbleprep) (see [Variant calling](variant_calling_and_filtering.md)).
 One can use the output of gimbleprep to make the multicallable bed array.
 When gimbleprep is run with the `-k` parameter (to keep the intermediate files), the hidden directory it produces contains:
     - the callable regions for each individual (i.e. regions within the minimum depth set and 3 times the average depth, obtained with mosdepth quantised)
     - a VCF file of failed variants (filtered out in the clean VCF, e.g. low quality sites, indels...)